JetBrains/teamcity-docker-images/custom/README.md

-The .NET SDK version bundled within TeamCity Docker Images is aligned with [Microsoft's Long Term Support (LTS) release](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) at the moment of TeamCity release.
-Given the potential necessity to use STS (which is sometimes newer than LTS) or older versions, we provide examples of building images with custom .NET SDK versions inside.
+The .NET SDK version bundled within TeamCity Docker Images is aligned with [Microsoft's Long Term Support (LTS) release](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) at the moment of a TeamCity release.
+Since it is sometimes necessary to use STS (which can be newer than LTS) or older versions, we provide examples of building images with custom .NET SDK versions inside.

-The folder contains Dockerfiles that simplify this process, allowing to easily replace .NET SDK version within the image with pre-defined one.
-Please, note these Dockerfiles might be used as templates for the installation of any custom .NET version.
+The folder contains Dockerfiles that simplify this process, allowing you to easily replace any .NET SDK version within the image with a pre-defined one.
+These Dockerfiles can also be used as templates for installing any custom .NET version.

 ## 1.1.
-Build
+Building Images

-Table above references multiple versions of .NET framework, which could be leveraged to build custom image via selection of target SDK version (`dotnetSdkVersion`) and a checksum for it (`dotnetSdkChecksum`):
+The table above references multiple versions of .NET framework.
+To build a custom image, specify the required SDK version (`dotnetSdkVersion`) and a checksum for it (`dotnetSdkChecksum`):
 ```
 docker build \
     --build-arg teamCityAgentImage=<teamcity agent image> \